What is orthodontics?

 What is an Occlusion and a Malocclusion?

-According to the American Association of Orthodontists, “occlusion” is the relationship between your upper (maxillary) and lower (mandibular) teeth as they come into functional contact – when you bite, chew or close your jaws together.
-The way the occlusal (chewing) surfaces of any of your teeth come together affects the other teeth, as well as your gums, neck and head, plus your jaw muscles, jaw joint and your oral health.
+Occlusion is defined as the relationship between your lower (mandibular) and upper (maxillary) teeth as they come into functional contact.
+The occlusal (chewing) surfaces of your teeth will affect your other teeth, gums, jaw muscles, head, neck, and oral health.

 Can crooked teeth correct themselves over time?

-No. Studies have clearly demonstrated that most occlusal and dental problems will deteriorate with time if they are not treated.
-Once the first permanent molars have erupted (around age 6-7), the available space for the anterior teeth will not increase, even in the presence of growth.
-In fact, this space will decrease over the years and the situation will only get worse.
+No. Studies have shown that most dental and occlusal problems will deteriorate if they are not treated.
+After the first permanent molars have erupted, the space for the remaining teeth will not increase.
+They will actually decrease with time.

 Can a child’s remaining growth correct an orthodontic problem?